manavm1990/python-playground/README.md

     2. ~~Implement a function that takes a directory path and a file extension, and returns a list of all files in the directory with that extension.~~
     3. ~~Create a script that reads a CSV file and converts it into a JSON file.~~
-3. Exception Handling:
-    1. Modify the sum_even_numbers function to handle the case where the input is not an iterable of integers.
-Raise an appropriate exception and handle it gracefully.
-    2. Write a function that divides two numbers and handles the ZeroDivisionError exception.
-    3. Implement a custom exception class and use it in a function to handle specific error scenarios.
-4. Object-Oriented Programming (OOP):
+3. Object-Oriented Programming (OOP):
-    1. Define a Rectangle class with attributes for length and width, and methods to calculate the area and perimeter.
+    1. ~~Define a Rectangle class with attributes for length and width, and methods to calculate the area and perimeter.~~
     2. Create a BankAccount class with methods for deposit, withdrawal, and balance inquiry.
     3. Implement an Employee class with attributes for name, ID, and salary, and methods to calculate the annual salary and apply a raise.
-5. Decorators:
+4. Decorators:
     1. Write a decorator that measures the execution time of a function and prints it.
     2. Implement a decorator that caches the result of a function for a given set of arguments to improve performance.
     3. Create a decorator that logs the input and output of a function.
-6. Generators and Iterators:
+5. Generators and Iterators:
     1. Modify the sum_even_numbers function to use a generator expression instead of a list comprehension.
     2. Implement a generator function that yields Fibonacci numbers up to a given limit.
     3. Create an iterator class that iterates over the lines of a file.
-7. Networking:
+6. Networking:
     1. Write a script that retrieves the HTML content of a given URL using the requests library.
     2. Implement a simple client-server communication using sockets.
     3. Create a script that downloads files from a remote server using FTP.